 - 1. Contributes to area program of study; invited class presentations. - 2.
 Contributes professional expertise to the Department. - 3.
-Has a role of responsibility within Department. - 4.
+Contributes to professional organizations at a state or regional level. - 4.
+Serves on committees at the department or college level. - 5.
+Has other role(s) of responsibility within Department. - 6.
+Participation in workshops or other activities to improve teaching. - 7.
 Provides consultation or training at the local, state, or regional level.